 Kachemak Bay's 320 miles of shoreline and 30-foot tidal range create the substantial intertidal areas that attract some 36 species of shorebirds.
-The collection of worms, bivalves, crustaceans, and other organisms in the mudflats of Mud Bay and Mariner Park (east of Homer Spit) provides rich feeding grounds for an extraordinary number of migrating shorebirds.
+The collection of worms, bivalves, crustaceans, and other organisms in the mudflats of Mud Bay and Mariner Park (respectively east and west of Homer Spit) provides rich feeding grounds for an extraordinary number of migrating shorebirds.
 Similarly, the expansive intertidal mudflats and complex of low-lying marshlands of the Fox River Flats CHA offer vital habitat for thousands of waterfowl and a million or more shorebirds to rest, loaf, and feed during migration.
 The most numerous shorebird species is the Western Sandpiper; Dunlin and dowitchers are also prominent.
 The importance of Kachemak Bay is detailed in the Western Sandpiper and Dunlin Species Conservation Plans.

 Ecology & Conservation